Blackened Cream Sauce Salmon Recipe (Restaurant-Quality in 45 Minutes)

 Step 2: Make the Cajun Cream Sauce

-In a small saucepan, melt 3 tbsp butter.
-Add 1 tbsp garlic paste and 1–2 tbsp flour, stirring for 1–2 minutes to form a roux.
+In a small saucepan, melt 3 tablespoon butter.
+Add 1 tablespoon garlic paste and 1–2 tablespoon flour, stirring for 1–2 minutes to form a roux.

-Mix in 1–2 tbsp lobster base and whisk until smooth.
+Mix in 1–2 tablespoon lobster base and whisk until smooth.

 Blackened Salmon with Cajun Cream Sauce Recipe by Mr. Make It Happen